 The “smart” home is quickly becoming something that is more and more visible in our current society.
 Even if a person’s home isn’t fully equipped with all the newest gadgets, there is a good chance that you have at least a couple of these smart devices that are supposed to make your home more livable and your life easier.

 Technology is ever changing.
-When I was younger, the television was our main form of entertainment.
+When I was younger, television was our main form of entertainment.
 I remember getting our first computer, and I remember when the Internet was a new concept.
-My parents described a time when a radio was their only form of technology-driven entertainment.
+My parents described a time when radio was their only form of technology-driven entertainment.
 We now live in a time where all of these things live inside of our smartphones.

 Today, technology is doing more than entertaining us.
 People are now equipping their homes with gadgets to make their lives easier, and I’m not just talking about a simple microwave or toaster oven.

 What Is the Internet of Things?

 The idea of the smart home isn’t a new idea, but it is quickly becoming more and more normalized in many people’s homes.
 The term Smart Home and The Internet Of Things can be interchangeable in many different aspects.
 Simply explained, it refers to the connectivity of devices through the Internet.
 This can include everything from washing machines, lights, televisions, coffee makers, and pretty much anything that you can switch on and off.
 This grouped connectivity can make one’s house chores and check on household devices easier.

 How Do All Of These Devices Communicate?
 Zigbee vs. Z-Wave

 Whether or not you have heard of Zibee, Z-wave, Thread, or WeMo, chances are you have come across products that use their technology, and probably own a few as well.
 These systems are the way your smart devices are communicating.
 Z-wave and Zigbee are the most widely used of the bunch and can be found on most smart devices.